 Like they’re successful real estate agents, and that’s kind of it.
 The other thing that I would not do, mainly ’cause if you’re still a real estate team leader which you’ll most likely still be selling at this point, you’re still selling real estate, is a lot of times you kind of, let’s say you’re selling 60 or 70% of the homes on the team and so you’re staying profitable, like you’re making money, but in the long run, you’re actually, if you really look at the financials, the team side of it would be losing you money.

+Like a lot of times, if you’re not solid on the numbers, it’s easy to confuse selling real estate as an individual agent and carrying the team, so to speak, to where you think that having the team is a profitable thing.
+I find a lot of team leaders fall into that trap.
 They’re selling the vast majority of the transactions but if you actually took out just what the team costs and what the team is making you, then you’re actually negative on a monthly basis and I think that that’s something to really make sure that you’re clear on because you know what that incremental benefit of having a team is adding to your bottom line.